 Q22.
 What differences between the two regressions (if any) do you observe?

 To explore the residual patterns in your data, you need to use the more complicated “Fit Model” option in JMP.
-Try this.
-“Go to Analyze – Fit Model” – again, place Number of species as X and Aboveground Biomass as Y. This time you will get a bit more information, but the results should be the same as those from the Fit Y by X option.
+Try this (going back to our original problem of predicting DBH using Height.
+“Go to Analyze – Fit Model” – again, Height as X and DBH as Y. This time you will get a bit more information, but the results should be the same as those from the Fit Y by X option. /set Y to DBH, in “Construct Model Effects” Add Height.
+Click Run.
 At the bottom of the read-out will be a residual plot.

+Another way to do this is to expand on your regression run (Analysis -> Fit Y by X -> Fit Line) Expand “Linear Fit”, Click Plot Residuals.

 Q23.
 Paste your residual plot below and describe any patterns you see in the plot.
 Compare your residual plot to the one in Fig. 9.5 in the Primer.
 Do you see any problems with these residuals?